 repair via trauma surgeon.

-As for investigation of the incident, consider these words from page 116 of the manual, which states that a criminal investigator will be will appointed and . . .
+As for investigation of the incident, consider these words from page 116 of the manual, which states that a criminal investigator will be appointed and . . .

 Shall ensure interviews of witnesses, victims, Involved Deputy(s), and when applicable suspect(s), including providing Miranda warnings, even to the Involved Deputy.
 The investigator should attempt an interview as soon as possible with the Involved Deputy, but should take into account the Involved Deputy’s post incident demeanor and understand the investigator’s role is to obtain an accurate account of the event.